-Keep the same names that you use and be consistent with it in the complete cap table.
-This means that do not use the complete name in one place, and then use the nickname in some other place.
+Keep the same names that you use and be consistent with it in the cap table.
+This means do not use the complete name in one place, and then use the nickname in some other place.
 It would confuse both you and anyone you share it with.

 Keep Stockholder and Optionee Data

 Even though most of the information in the cap table is from the particular parts of an option grant agreement or a stock certificate, some things are stockholder-specific.
-This means, adding the email addresses and the physical address of the shareholder can come in handy.
-Moreover, ensure that you get their home address since a person can leave the company and you would need a way to contact them after it.
+This means, adding the email address and the physical address of the shareholder can come in handy.
+Moreover, ensure that you get their home address since a person can leave the company and you would need a way to contact them after that.